Adam Griger

-Adam Griger (born 16 March 2004) is a Slovak professional footballer who plays as a forward for Hradec Králové.
+Adam Griger (born 16 March 2004) is a Slovak professional footballer who plays as a forward for Slovan Bratislava on loan from Hradec Králové.

 Club career

 Zemplín Michalovce

 Griger made his Fortuna Liga debut for Zemplín Michalovce against Spartak Trnava on 8 August 2020.

 LASK

 On 22 December 2020, he joined Linz-based LASK of the Austrian Bundesliga.

 Loan to Cagliari

 On 1 September 2022, Griger was loaned by Italian club Cagliari, with an option to buy.
 He was initially assigned to the club's Under-19 (Primavera) squad.
 He received his first call-up to the senior squad on 5 November 2022 for the game against Südtirol.

 Granada

 In September 2023, Griger signed for Club Recreativo Granada, the reserve side of Granada.

 Loan to Hradec Králové

 On 10 September 2024, Griger was loaned by Czech club Hradec Králové, with an option to buy.

 Hradec Králové

 On 30 April 2025, Griger signed a multi-year contract with Hradec Králové.